KeenanHoffman/ffxiv-field-watch/README.md

 FFXIV Field Watch is in active development and may have issues/bugs.
 Please help to continue to improve the app by submitting them as github issues.

-## Donate
+## Support FFXIV Field Watch

 FFXIV Field Watch is dedicated to being **100% AD-FREE**, and I consider it my gift to the amazing FFXIV community.
-With that said, it will rely on donations in order to pay for maintenance(domain name, hosting, ect).
+With that said, it will rely on community support in order to pay for maintenance.
 Thank you for your support.

 ## Contribute